(Watch for a new tree page with more info as we begin setting out trees for the season.)

 Annapolis: (Early Season) Early producer of large high quality fruit.
 Berries are attractive and hold size well.
 Very hardy for Northern sites.
 Zones 3-8.

 Cavendish: (Early Main Season) Sets the standard for strawberry excellence.
 Developed in Canada, Cavendish produces high yields of large, firm, bright red berries with outstanding flavor.
 Plants are vigorous and runner well with berries ripening over a long season.
 Popular for both U-pick and home garden use.
 Has resistance to Red Stele and Verticillium Wilt.
 Zones 3-8.

 Allstar: (Late Main Season) Very large, firm fruit.
 Nearly perfect shape and holds its size for the entire season.
 Flavor and yield are excellent.
 Fruit is somewhat orange/red.
 Well adapted to a variety of growing conditions.
 Disease resistant.
 Zones 4-8.

 Seascape: The plants have the potential to be the most productive of any day-neutral.
 The berries are large, firm and have good flavor when picked ripe from the plant.
 Seascape is considered by our customers to have the best flavor of any of our everbearers.
 Zones 4-7.

 ASPARAGUS ~ Space plants 12-14" apart with 3' between rows.
 Potted in pots of 10 and pots of 25 plants per pot.
 When carefully removed and separated plants can be planted in the garden throughout the season.

-Jersey Knight: All male variety so plants will divert more energy into spear production.
+Jersey Giant: All male variety so plants will divert more energy into spear production.
 Thick stems adapt well to grilling and canning as well as being less likely to overcook when steaming.
 Excellent northern climate variety.